jkeslin/abs-wedding-angular-sass/README.md

-absolute_wedding_perfection
+Absolute Wedding Perfection
 =======

-website for wedding planner, Angie Froemel, to connect with her potential clients and share information about her services
+Website for wedding planner, Angie Froemel, to connect with her potential clients and share information about her services.